seattleflu/documentation/data-removal/README.md

 # Data Removal

 ## Prerequisites

 Before you get started, you'll need the following:

-* a personal admin account for the production ID3C database.
+* a personal admin account for the production ID3C database
-* a peronal admin account for the testing ID3C database or access to the `postgres`
+* a personal admin account for the testing ID3C database or access to the `postgres` user

-## Steps for data removal of a individual:
+## ID3C

+### Removing an individual and all linked data

 Follow these steps to delete all data related to a single individual.

 1. Login to the production ID3C database with admin account.
 1. Find individual connected to provided sample or collection barcode.
     * If the barcode is not linked to any encounter data, then move on to [Steps for data removal of a sample](#steps-for-data-removal-of-a-sample)